 Teams will be officially welcomed at the competition venue.
 We will have a keynote speaker and everyone will be briefed on the challenges.
 Teams will then have time to set up and perform as many trial runs as they can with their robots.
 This is mandatory and you won’t want to miss it!

 All teams will give technical presentations to the judges.
 Check out the competition rules for what needs to be included in your presentation.
 Points from the presentation are part of your final score.
 After presenting, teams will compete for 1st, 2nd and 3rd place.

 iAROC can't happen without you.
 We welcome anyone who wants to get involved!

 iAROC is a great way to make new friends and show off your programming skills.
 Get your friends together and form a team!

 Make a lasting impact on a student’s future!
 Support a team of middle or high school students by offering your expertise and helping them troubleshoot.

 Help make things happen during competition weekend.
 We are actively seeking volunteers to help with everything from keeping score to photographing the event.

-iARoC wouldn’t happen without our generous sponsors.
-We appreciate monetary donations of any amount, as well as in-kind donations.
-100% of your donation will go directly towards this competition.
+iAROC can’t happen without support from sponsors.
+We appreciate monetary donations of any amount, as well as in-kind support.